datajoint/element-deeplabcut/docs/src/concepts.md

 - James Cotton Lab (Northwestern University)

+## Element Features

+Development of the Element began with an [open source repository](https://github.com/MMathisLab/DataJoint_Demo_DeepLabCut) shared by the Mathis team.
+We further identified common needs across our respective partnerships to offer the following features for single-camera 2D models:

+- Manage training data and configuration parameters
+- Launch model training
+- Evaluate models automatically and directly compare models
+- Manage model metadata
+- Launch inference video analysis
+- Capture pose estimation output for each session

 ## Element Architecture

 Each node in the following diagram represents the analysis code in the workflow and the corresponding tables in the database.
 Within the workflow, Element DeepLabCut connects to upstream Elements including Lab, Animal, and Session.
 For more detailed documentation on each table, see the API docs for the respective schemas.

 ![element-deeplabcut diagram](https://raw.githubusercontent.com/datajoint/element-deeplabcut/main/images/diagram_dlc.svg)